 Yet, I know that I want to stop feeling this way — angry and without control — every single time another insult comes along from this administration or its base.
 Instead, I want to learn to to feel a different way.
 Hurt, yes.
 I’ll always hurt, and I flee from temptations of apathy and lassitude.
 I want to learn to be in control, to not feel enraged.
 I want my reaction to be modeled on something better than the forces that are tearing at the fragile seams of our democracy.
 I want to find a way toward peace — if not outside myself then inside, where it must start, where it most counts.

-You can read the whole series of dialogues at the link below.
-Just skip Insults Two by Two if you feel the trigger warning pertains to you.
+When it comes out in the future, I suggest you just skip Insults Two by Two if you feel the trigger warning pertains to you.